marcw/dgtools/README.md

 # dgtools

-A command line utility to work with Discogs data dumps.
+A command line utility to work with the Discogs data dumps.
+Download dumps, convert them to parquet, import them into a PostgreSQL database, get the XML structure of a dump, etc...

 ## Usage